youyifong/tsp/README.md

 - A new mask file
 - A new mask outline file
-- A csv file with mask x,y coordinates and size
+- A text file (_cp_outlines.txt) that can be converted to roi by ImageJ if imagej_roi_converter.py from Cellpose is run as a macro after opening image file

 ### Compare two mask files to get AP